 Honoring Our Military Veterans

 According to the 2015 census, there are 2 million military veterans who call New York and Pennsylvania their home and more than 10% are living with a service-related disability.
 We are grateful for the sacrifices made by these brave men and women for our country and our freedom.
-It is with great pride that Citizens & Northern Bank will honor our local military veterans through this year’s Giving Back, Giving Together fundraising campaign.
+It is with great pride that C&N will honor our local military veterans through this year’s Giving Back, Giving Together fundraising campaign.

 In 2019, C&N team members are partnering with 13 local organizations that help veterans in our community access the care and resources they deserve.
 In addition to raising funds to support these organizations, we will also be collecting item donations and volunteering with our partners to give back to those who have served our country.